Search

 Bava Metzia 38

-If one is watching an item and it begins to rot, should he sell it or does he need to leave it as is and return in whatever condition it is?
-Is there a difference if the item has totally rotted?
-What if it is wine that turned to vinegar or honey or oil that totally spoiled?
-Different opinions are brought and also different explanations.
-Is there a connection between this issue and whether or not a one is allowed to go into a relative’s field who has been taken captive and work the field or not?
+If one is watching an item and it begins to rot, should the shomer sell it or leave it and return it in whatever condition it is?
+There is a debate in the Mishna regarding this issue and amoraim disagree about the reason for the rabbis’ opinion.
+Rabbi Yochanan claims that the tannaitic debate is not relevant if the item has rotted.
+Two difficulties are raised against Rabbi Yochanan and are resolved.
+Is there a connection between this issue and whether or not one is allowed to go into a relative’s field who has been taken captive and work the field or not?
+Rav and Shmuel disagree about the relative using the property of the captive.
+Was there a tannaitic debate about this as well?

 The Gemara asks: But isn’t the reason for the opinion of Rabbi Yosei as he stated in the mishna: Due to the loss of the fraud?
 It is not due to the fact that the vessel will not remain intact.
 Consequently, there is no reason to believe that Rabbi Yosei would concede to the Rabbis in the instance where money was deposited.
 Rather, both of the cases are necessary according to the Rabbis.
 And although the first case could have been inferred from the second case, the tanna teaches the mishna employing the style of: Not only this but also that, i.e., the mishna began with an obvious example and continued with a more novel one.